Skip to Main Content

 • Look at their editorial board.
 Are you familiar with the names and their reputations?
 Verify their institutional affiliations and that they know they're on the board.

 • Check the submission to publication time.
-Is it standard or do they guarantee a quick turn-around time?
+Is it standard, or do they guarantee a quick turnaround time?

 • Read their statement on the peer-review process?
-Is it credible or are papers accepted without review?
+Is it credible, or are papers accepted without review?

 • Read some of the published articles.
 Are they of high quality?
-How many have they actually published?
+How many have they published?

 Retraction Watch Highjacked Journal Checker